Part III: Affect Signatures

 The governance problem is not unique to brains.
 A CEO governs a company of thousands through a bandwidth of a few meetings, a few reports, a few decisions per day.
 A president governs a nation through an even narrower bottleneck.
 In each case, the same structural challenge appears: a low-dimensional controller must steer a high-dimensional system, using compressed and discretized representations of the system's state.

 The Existential Burden Revisited.
-The governance problem is a restatement of the existential burden in information-theoretic terms.
+The governance problem is the existential burden restated in information-theoretic terms.
 To be a self-modeling system is to be a finite-bandwidth controller of an effectively infinite-dimensional process.
-You cannot attend to everything.
-You cannot hold everything.
-You must compress, discretize, and steer with a representation that is always too small for the reality it represents.
-The chronic sense of "not enough time," the feeling of being overwhelmed by possibilities, the exhaustion of decision fatigue—these are not personal failures but structural consequences of the bandwidth mismatch between consciousness and the system it governs.
+You cannot attend to everything, cannot hold everything.
+You compress, discretize, and steer with a representation always too small for the reality it represents.
+The chronic "not enough time," the overwhelm by possibilities, the exhaustion of decision fatigue—not personal failures but structural consequences of the bandwidth mismatch between consciousness and the system it governs.
 The existential burden BexistB_{\text{exist}} includes this cost: the continuous tax of maintaining a compressed representation of a reality too rich for your channel.

 When measurement creates the thing it measures.
 The governance bottleneck does not merely compress reality; it partially constitutes it.
-A school that measures intelligence through standardized tests does not merely detect intelligence — it shapes the curriculum, the students' self-models, and the institutional reward structure around a particular discretization of cognitive capacity, and the students become the kind of intelligent that the test can see.
-A mental health system that diagnoses depression through symptom checklists does not merely detect depression — the categories organize the patient's self-understanding, the pharmaceutical market, the insurance reimbursement structure, and the research agenda, until "depression" means what the system needs it to mean.
-A state that governs through GDP does not merely measure economic activity — it installs an incentive structure that directs institutional behavior toward the legible and the measurable while rendering invisible whatever the metric cannot capture: care work, ecological stability, meaningful labor, the quality of public attention.
-The metric becomes the incentive structure, and the incentive structure becomes the gradient field that the entire economy navigates.
-In each case, the measurement apparatus does not passively observe the system it governs.
-It feeds back through the system, shaping what the system becomes.
-This is not a metaphor.
-It is the observation that governance and governed are dynamically coupled, and the compression scheme of the controller partially determines the attractor landscape of the controlled.
-Every measurement system, every metric, every categorical apparatus is affect infrastructure — it shapes what the governed population can feel, want, and become.
-The twentieth century built this infrastructure unconsciously, as a side effect of administrative rationalization.
-The twenty-first century inherits it as an explicit design problem.
+A school that measures intelligence through standardized tests does not just detect intelligence — it shapes the curriculum, the students' self-models, the reward structure around a particular discretization, and the students become the kind of intelligent the test can see.
+A mental health system that diagnoses depression through symptom checklists does not just detect depression — the categories organize the patient's self-understanding, the pharmaceutical market, the insurance structure, the research agenda, until "depression" means what the system needs it to mean.
+A state that governs through GDP does not just measure economic activity — it installs an incentive structure that directs institutional behavior toward the legible and measurable while rendering invisible whatever the metric cannot capture: care work, ecological stability, meaningful labor, the quality of public attention.
+The metric becomes the incentive structure, and the incentive structure becomes the gradient field the entire economy navigates.
+The measurement apparatus does not passively observe.
+It feeds back through the system, shaping what it becomes.
+Not a metaphor: governance and governed are dynamically coupled, and the controller's compression scheme partially determines the attractor landscape of the controlled.
+Every metric, every categorical apparatus, is affect infrastructure — it shapes what the governed population can feel, want, and become.
+The twentieth century built this infrastructure unconsciously, a side effect of administrative rationalization.
+The twenty-first inherits it as an explicit design problem.